You are currently viewing What are Staging Server Environments in e-Learning?

 Why Use It?

-You use the staging server to avoid creating or making big changes on your public server because customers are using your public servers.
-They’re using your community and using your courses.
-They’re also using your website.
-You have ad campaigns and there’s a lot of activity on your production servers.
+You use a staging server to avoid making major changes directly on your public server because customers are actively using it.
+They are engaging with your community, taking your courses, and browsing your website.
+You also have ad campaigns running, and there is a lot of activity on your production servers.

 To build out those systems, those pages, that content, and at the same time, your current customers can keep being happy because they’re getting what they paid for or your new prospects are seeing a fully functioning server.
 They’re not seeing anything wacky.
 You’re not going to lose opportunities that may have been going up while you’re doing your experiments.
 So that’s why you want to use the staging server.